Advertiser Disclosure

 KOHO Instant Pay

-One of KOHO’s newest features is Instant Pay.
+One of KOHO’s features is Instant Pay.
 If your employer partners with KOHO, you can be eligible to cash out up to 50% of your daily paycheque for free.
 This way, you won’t have to wait until payday to access your funds.

 Instant Pay allows you to take out pay that you have already earned, instead of taking out a loan, so that you can get ahead of your bills or give yourself some extra wiggle room.